 The City of Goodlettsville provides Sewer services, sanitation service and has a storm water maintenance utility.
 All of these services are provided to residences and businesses within the City of Goodlettsville and are assessed a monthly user fee.

+A third party currently provides billing services for the City’s multiple utilities.
+It is expected that no later than 01/01/2015, the City will take over the billing function by utilizing a third party to provide printing and mailing services.
+Respondents must provide proposals based on this estimated date of service.
+The vendor selected may be required to work with the City’s software vendor, Incode, as the City implements its utility billing module

 City Charter, Council minutes, Budget information, maps and a wealth of miscellaneous information about the City of Goodlettsville can be found online at www.cityofgoodlettsville.org.